Rainy Day Energy Burners for Kids (That Aren’t a Tablet)

 • See how long kids can keep it off the floor

-• Create a “net” with a couch or string
+• Create a “net” with a couch, painter’s tape, or string

 • Add rules like clapping between hits or switching hands